 Hip-hop fans Delight: dapphaus teams with Def Squad Entertainment on its entry into the metaverse

-Iconic Def Squad varsity jackets, designed modeled and minted by dapphaus being sold as Decentraland wearables for the first time
+Def Squad is launching its GenEsis Collection of Decentraland wearables starting with limited edition NFTs of iconic Def Squad varsity jacket minted by dapphaus

-We’re demystify the metaverse by making it relatable & accessible to the masses, and Canada, with its thriving tech community & huge hip-hop culture is the perfect place for us to execute our mission.”TORONTO, ONTARIO, CANADA, May 5, 2022 /EINPresswire.com/ -- Fans of Erick Sermon the Green-Eyed Bandit can now own his Def Squad Jacket… in the metaverse.
+This epic launch event is bringing together rap, fashion and tech. more could you ask for?”TORONTO, ONTARIO, CANADA, May 6, 2022 /EINPresswire.com/ -- Fans of Erick Sermon the Green-Eyed Bandit can now own his Def Squad Jacket… in the metaverse.

 — Joey Caturay, CEO, dapphaus